irrfannazir/exdson-base-works/README.md

 # Exdson Transpiler

 I have seen lots of people who have been working hard on labs and studying programming langs.
-Here's the compiler built for student who are curious to study about compiler.
-The students can edit the syntax of the compiler.
+Here's the transpiler built for student who are curious to study about compiler.
+The students can edit the syntax of the transpiler.

 ## Overview
 Ex# (Excelon #) is a programming language simple programming language syntax to understand the compiler.
 By analyzing this open-source compiler, you can understand how the common compiler are working.

 *How it's working?*
-This Compiler translates the programming language written inside the compiler program into C, compiles it.
+This Transpiler translates the programming language written inside the compiler program into C, compiles it.

 *The Ex# transpiler is flexible with syntax.*
 You can update the compiler by implementing your syntax.